-The assets used in ETP's natural gas operations, including pipelines, gathering systems and related facilities, are generally long-lived assets and do not require significant maintenance capital expenditures other than those expenditures necessary to maintain the service capacity of our existing assets.
-The assets utilized in ETP's propane operations do not typically require lengthy manufacturing process time or complicated, high technology components.
-Accordingly, ETP does not have any significant financial commitments for maintenance capital expenditures in its businesses.
-From time to time ETP experiences increases in pipe costs due to a number of reasons, including but not limited to, replacing pipe caused by delays from mills, limited selection of mills capable of producing large diameter pipe timely, higher steel prices and other factors beyond its control.
-However, ETP includes these factors into our anticipated growth capital expenditures for each year.
+The assets used in our natural gas operations, including pipelines, gathering systems and related facilities, are generally long-lived assets and do not require significant maintenance capital expenditures other than those expenditures necessary to maintain the service capacity of our existing assets.
+The assets utilized in our propane operations do not typically require lengthy manufacturing process time or complicated, high technology components.
+Accordingly, we do not have any significant financial commitments for maintenance capital expenditures in our businesses.
+From time to time we experience increases in pipe costs due to a number of reasons, including but not limited to, replacing pipe caused by delays from mills, limited selection of mills capable of producing large diameter pipe timely, higher steel prices and other factors beyond our control.
+However, we include these factors into our anticipated growth capital expenditures for each year.

-ETP manages its exposure to increased pipe costs by purchasing steel and reserving mill space, as projects are approved, in advance of construction.
-However, there is no assurance that ETP will not be impacted by increased pipe costs and limited mill space.
+We manage our exposure to increased pipe costs by purchasing steel and reserving mill space, as projects are approved, in advance of construction.
+However, there is no assurance that we will not be impacted by increased pipe costs and limited mill space.

-ETP engages in natural gas storage transactions in which it seeks to find and profit from pricing differences that occur over time.
+We engage in natural gas storage transactions in which we seek to find and profit from pricing differences that occur over time.
 Natural gas is typically purchased and held in storage during the summer months and sold during the winter months.
-Although ETP intends to fund natural gas purchases with cash generated from operations, from time to time it may need to finance the purchase of natural gas to be held in storage with borrowings from its current credit facilities.
-ETP intends to repay these borrowings with cash generated from operations when the gas is sold.
+Although we intend to fund natural gas purchases with cash generated from operations, from time to time we may need to finance the purchase of natural gas to be held in storage with borrowings from our current credit facilities.
+We intend to repay these borrowings with cash generated from operations when the gas is sold.